Gourahari Das

-Gourahari Das is a creative writer, journalist and an academician.
+Gourahari Das (born 9 October 1960) is an Indian creative writer, journalist and academician.

+Life

-Born in 1960, in a back of the beyond village in the district of Bhadrak (formerly a part of Balasore) of state Odisha in India, Gourahari grew up with keen eyes of observation and sensibility which shaped his creative being.
+Born in 1960, in a back of the beyond village in the district of Bhadrak (formerly a part of Balasore) of state Odisha in India, Das grew up with keen eyes of observation and sensibility which shaped his creative being.

 He had a very difficult childhood and had to struggle hard to get education.
 He had to leave his home at the age of eight and live in a monastery.
 A scholarship helped him to further his school education.
 After his school education, he came to Cuttack and took up variety of works to support his studies.
 He worked during dayhours and studied in evening colleges.
 He completed BA from Ravenshaw Evening College Cuttack.
 Subsequently, he did his master's degree in Odia language and literature from Utkal University.
 Later he studied MJMC and was awarded a gold medal.
 He holds a Ph.D. from Utkal University too.